monero-ecosystem/monero-translations/translation-tips.md

 Thank you for contributing towards helping people use fungible money on the Internet and achieve financial privacy.

-The policy of the Monero project is that we accept any useful contribution if it doesn't break anything.
-And maybe we'll improve it later if necessary.
-That's how we've managed to recruit more than 400 contributors.
-So it's safe to assume that your contribution will be welcome.
-In some cases, like the getmonero.org website which contains a huge amount of information, it's expected that a translation won't be complete.
+The policy of the Monero Project is that we accept any useful contribution if it does not break anything.
+And maybe we will improve it later if necessary.
+That is how we have managed to recruit more than 400 contributors.
+So it is safe to assume that your contribution will be welcome.
+In some cases, like the getmonero.org website which contains a huge amount of information, it is expected that a translation will not be complete.

 Since you may not be a professional translator, this guide will tell you some of the tricks of the trade, to help you create better translations.
 It also gives some pointers about how to deal with the technology that makes Monero work.

 ## Contents